de-passage/strong-types.cpp/README.md

 # Usage

 At its core this library is simply a way to quickly define an operator overload, with a few convenience classes to help you get started.
 Let's take a look at the `dspg::strong_types::strong_value` struct.
-Its usage is very similar to what we saw in the previous example.
+Its usage is very similar to `dpsg::strong_types::number` that we saw in the previous example.

 ```cpp
 using my_strong_value =